The Mystery Behind One Of The Greatest Internet Comments Of All Time Is Finally Solved

 A common adage for people who spend time both reading and writing for the internet is “never read the comments.”
 If you do skip out on the comments, however, you might be missing some of the best gems.
 Some of those gems are so good, they require independent investigative reporting — like this latest deep dive from The Cut.

-It examines the now internet-famous comment from a relatively innocuous New York Times article on Katharine Hepburn’s brownie recipe.
+It examines the now internet-famous comment from a relatively innocuous New York Times article on Katherine Hepburn’s brownie recipe.

 “This has been my go-to brownie recipe for 30 years," a commenter wrote.
 "In the ’80s, an acquaintance in Germany to whom I brought some of the brownies, and who considered herself a great cook, asked for the recipe but was never able to get it to work.
 She kept asking me what she was doing wrong and I was never able to solve her problem.
 Eventually, she moved to the U.S. and stole my husband!”